All-or-Everything/AllorEverything/All or Everything/AoESS/README.md

 - **Function**

-    WIP
+    Impliments policy (operational) and order (structural) additions, eliminations, and modifications according to the results approved by AL5D directly.
+Operates with complete and uninhibited transparency (aside from dress code) within a glass-paned, wired & surveilled building with complete government serveillance (serveillance of the government, by the people) integrated.

 - **Purpose**

-    WIP
+    To enact the decisions reached by [AL5D](#alliance-level-4d-democracy-al5d) and thus enforce the will of the people in policy and design of the government.

 - **Justification**

-    WIP
+    Without this, [AL5D](#alliance-level-4d-democracy-al5d) would be functionally unenforced, and the people's position atop the system would be cucked.

 - **Limitations**

-    WIP
+    Must be transparent to ensure changes carried out accurately match what is prescribed by [AL5D](#alliance-level-4d-democracy-al5d), within tight margins.
+Further improvements to this institution are also open for modification by [AL5D](#alliance-level-4d-democracy-al5d), for circumstances in which the system's design features, or lack thereof, hinder effective implimentation.
+Dual nested sections are dedicated to carrying out these institutional changes, on the surrounding institution structure and then on each other, as prescribed by [AL5D](#alliance-level-4d-democracy-al5d).

 ### Societal Sector Alliance Network (SSAN)

 - **Description**

     A system of checks between regional sectors of implementation.

-    WIP (Subject to AL5D and AII, thus technically does not need to be completed beforehand and is subject to change)
+Subject to [AL5D](#alliance-level-4d-democracy-al5d) via [AII](#alliance-implementation-institution-aii), and the ultimate outcome of the collective will determining the nature of the relations between and amongst all sovereign sectors.

 - **Function**

-    - Prevents its own dissolution through checks in place between sectors and acts as a mechanism locking all interests together and keeping them together.
+    Prevents its own dissolution through checks in place between sectors and acts as a mechanism locking all interests together and keeping them together.
+Strengthens the collective power of the sectors without weakening their ability to adapt to local events and conditions.
+Serves as a strong integrated inter-sector contract structured for collective benefit, mutual reinforcement, collective protection, and sequential sector expansion.

-    WIP

 - **Purpose**

-    - Ensures that all sectors remain acting in the best interests of the whole, with no sector prioritizing itself above any other sector in its actions and behavior.
+    Ensures that all sectors remain acting in the best interests of the whole, with no sector prioritizing itself above any other sector in its actions and behavior.
+Provides a link to recently initiated, vulnerable projects to provide backup support and assistance, stabilizing and accelerating further implimentation of the AoESS.

-    WIP

 - **Justification**

-    - Designed to be robust and versatile, ensuring that it can connect seamlessly with any new sectors wherever they emerge, providing assistance to strengthen their foothold during vulnerable stages of development into a fully established AoE Societal System.
+    Designed to be robust and versatile, ensuring that it can connect seamlessly with any new sectors wherever they emerge, providing assistance to strengthen their foothold during vulnerable stages of development into a fully established sector.
+Makes all sectors better off by providing a direct route to mutual benefit, and of a form decided by the people directly through [AL5D](#alliance-level-4d-democracy-al5d).

-    WIP

 - **Limitations**

-    WIP
+    Not everything can happen under an umbrella contract.
+Sectors need to be able to decide some things for themselves.
+Also, as a collective contract, has no central authority, which is replaced by synchronization.
+Time will tell if this poses issues.
+Also, implies a structure, is to be collectively implimented, and yet cannot override the sector system.
+Without any central authority, there is no clear body in charge, and likewise there's no clear line between the overarchingly applied SSAN structure and the underlying SS structure.
+I find the lack of central authority to be preferable, and worth this contradiction/blurring of boundaries, given the issue is not grave and it doesn't seem like it will be difficult to resolve.
+However, that will have to be done.
+    - I would like to invite collaboration here.
+Feel free to try this challenge yourself.
+If you come up with a clean, effective way to resolve this, you win my genuine respect, and (if you're not already in it) an early invitation to the new AoE server, alongside inner circle participants and my most interesting compadres, before it opens publicly.

 ### Sector Level 4D Democracy (SL5D)